Skip to content

 A: Start with the people.
 Having the right talent in local markets is critical.

-Then make sure they’re equipped with the tools, including systems that can scale with the business.
+Then make sure they’re equipped with the tools, including systems and technology that can scale with the business.

 Finally, have a clear plan and check in regularly with your teams to make sure requirements are being met and challenges are surfaced early.